Clicky

 History

-The creator of the first stand-up jet ski was Clayton Jacobson II.
+The creator of the first stand-up was Clayton Jacobson II.
 He wanted a motorcycle of the water and was trying to mimic that with the stand-up jet ski.
 He figured standing up would give you more control, like it does on a dirt bike.

 He tried at first with Sea-Doo (Bombardier at the time) but it never really took off in the 1960s.

 With Kawasaki having such success, Sea-Doo jumped back into the market in the very late 1980s with their sit down PWC.
 Being able to sit down made the rider more stable in the water and built up rider confidence.
-Over the years, this focus on rider comfort caused the jet skis to get bigger over the years till the Sea-Doo Spark re-SPARKED the industry.
+Over the years, this focus on rider comfort caused the jet skis to get bigger over the years until the Sea-Doo Spark re-SPARKED the industry.

 You also had Tiger Shark, Yamaha, Polaris, and many others try their hands at making PWCs.
 In the end, you were left with only 3, Kawasaki + Sea-Doo + Yamaha.